Here’s what’s happening in and around the hospital…

 Puppy Pre-School at Foothills

-Puppy school is now running at Foothills Animal Hospital and has been a great success!
+Puppy school is now running at Foothills Animal Hospital and is proving to be a great success!

 Pictured above is one of our groups of graduates looking very proud of themselves!
 At Foothills, we offer a comprehensive 4 week program for puppies and their parents to learn the basics needed for raising a happy and healthy dog.